cchowgule/esa/methods.md

 area_stats = areas[['polygon', 'difference']].describe()

 print(area_stats.to_markdown())

-# Uncomment below to save the area dataset
-# areas.to_feather('feathers/areas.feather')
 ```

 There are a total of 247 admin. units in the clipped_villages dataset.
 Each village should be represented by a set of rows for each year between 1985 and 2022 inclusive.
 The land_cover_frequency and land_cover_area datasets contain exactly: 247 x 38 = 9,386 rows of data indicating they are valid for the timeseries in question.